 3. Letters of Credit

 There has been some controversy surrounding the rights and obligations of receivers regarding letters of credit (LOCs).
-LOCs are typically used to support reinsurance.
-Letters of credit issued in connection with reinsurance transactions are discussed in detail in Chapter 7, Section VIII.
+LOCs are typically used to support reinsurance and large deductible obligations.
+Letters of credit issued in connection with reinsurance transactions are discussed in detail in Chapter 7, Section VIII and in connection with large deductible transactions in Chapter 4, Section A*.4.
+Separate Accounts

-4. Separate Accounts

 Another special form of assets are separate accounts, which are those accounts set up by an insurer to fund specific blocks of insurance or other benefits, such as pension plans and other viable products.
 Separate accounts are generally created and administered in accordance with specific statutory or regulatory guidelines.
 Such statutes usually provide that funds properly maintained in the separate accounts of an insurer will not be chargeable with the liabilities arising out of any other business the insurer may conduct, which has been held to include the insurer’s receivership.
 (Refer to the following section III.H. and Exhibit 9-2.)